devdezzies/devdezzies/README.md

-*keep the simple things simple and the hard things possible*
+*make the simple things simple and the hard things possible*